TiggyWiggler/zabbix-map/README.md

 ### lldp_get.c

+I have included a modified copy of the lldp_get.c source code within the source code of this here zabbix-map project.
+You will need to get a copy of the L2 Discovery Module for LLDP [Found here](https://share.zabbix.com/network_devices/l2-discovery-module-for-lldp) if you wish to copy in the pre-modified code that I have included.

+See ~/L2DM-LLDP/source/modules/lldp_get.c

+In case you do not want to use this approach (or cannot) and instead wish to directly modify the lldp_get.c code directly from the  L2 Discovery Module for LLDP project, the required modifications and changes are shown herein.

 Within the section ‘Module Keys’ starting at line 122, add the following two keys:
 ```
 #define MODULE_KEY_REM_CHASSIS_TYPE	"lldp.rem.chassis.type"